Crown-Commercial-Service/CMpDevEnvironment/docs/setup.md

 6. Enter `yes` when prompted.
 7. The example `app1` build pipe line will now be created.
 This can take a while.

-This will result in a build pipe line being created and.
-Eventually, the example `app1` being deployed into the `app` cluster.
+This will result in a build pipe line being created and, eventually, the example `app1` being deployed into the `app` cluster.

 ## Creating initial ‘Api1’ build pipeline ##